satya-arjunan/visocyteold/Utilities/Doxygen/pages/SubsetInclusionLattice.md

   }

   /**
-  * This is presently need for Visocyte to decide when
+  * This is presently need for ParaView to decide when
   * the SIL needs to be refetched.
 This is admittedly a cluncky mechanism
   * and is expected to be cleaned up in the future.
   */